 - The septic tank that the used water goes to is sealed in a water tight container that is buried under the ground and is made from either concrete, fiber-glass, or polyethylene.The job of the septic tank is to contain the waste water until the solids settle to the bottom of the tank, forming sludge and the oil, grease, and other liquids float to the surface, referred to as scum.The septic tank consists of different compartments, having a t-shaped outlet to prevent any sludge and/or scum from seeping out of the tank (keeps it from getting to the drain-field area).

-- Once the waste water has had enough time to settle it along with the effluent is then released into the drain-field.
+- Once the waste water has had enough time to settle it along with the effluent, it is then released into the drain-field.

 You probably will know if you have a septic system.
 Generally when you are buying a home you will find out what type of solid waste disposal system the house has installed.
 If you aren’t sure, read the clues below to know if you have city or septic waste disposal.